SteeltoeOSS/steeltoe-site/source/docs/steeltoe-management.html.markdown

 }
 ```

 Then the last thing you need to do is to add the Info actuator middleware to the ASP.NET Core pipeline.
-You can use the `UseInfoActuator()` extension method from [EndpointApplicationBuilderExtensions](https://github.com/SteeltoeOSS/Management/blob/master/src/Steeltoe.Management.Endpoint.Info/EndpointApplicationBuilderExtensions.cs) to do this.
+You can use the `UseInfoActuator()` extension method from [EndpointApplicationBuilderExtensions](https://github.com/SteeltoeOSS/Management/blob/master/src/Steeltoe.Management.EndpointCore/Info/EndpointApplicationBuilderExtensions.cs) to do this.

-If your plan is to expose all of the Steeltoe endpoints over HTTP on Cloud Foundry, then you will see in the [Cloud Foundry](#1-2-7-cloud-foundry) section below, that you will use `UseCloudFoundryActuators()` instead of specifically adding Info to the pipeline.
+If your plan is to expose all of the Steeltoe endpoints over HTTP on Cloud Foundry for integration with the Pivotal Apps Manager, then you will use `UseCloudFoundryActuators()` instead.

 ### 1.2.5 Loggers

 The Steeltoe Loggers management endpoint includes the ability to view and configure the logging levels of your application at runtime when using the [Steeltoe Logging provider](https://github.com/SteeltoeOSS/Logging).

-You can view either the entire list or an individual logger’s configuration which is made up of both the explicitly configured logging level as well as the effective logging level given to it by the logging framework.
+You can view an entire list of all active loggers in an application and their current configuration.
+The configuration information is made up of both the explicitly configured logging levels as well as the effective logging level given to it by the logging framework.

 #### 1.2.5.1 Settings